Welcome to my Tortuga laptop backpack review!

-Since you already know about the larger Outbreaker series packs, I am going to tell you about two other top travel packs on the market.
+Since you already know about the larger Outbreaker series from Tortuga backpacks, I am going to tell you about two other top travel packs on the market.

-The Nomatic Travel Bag has been a TBB staff favorite since its release and is probably the best full-sized travel backpack on the market right now.
+The AER Travel Pack 2 has been a TBB staff favorite since its release and is probably the best full-sized travel backpack on the market right now.
 For a multi-month adventure around Southeast Asia or Central America, the I would consider something bigger, in the 50-60 liter range.
 Check out the full Aer Travel Pack 2 review here.

-For photographers with more than just a camera and a kit lens, the Wandrd Prvke 33 is my go-to when I am packing all of my lenses and tripod.
+For photographers with more than just a camera and a kit lens, the Wandrd Prvke 31 is my go-to when I am packing all of my lenses and tripod.
 The Wandrd packing cube fits perfectly into the backpack (plus there is a laptop sleeve as well), so it’s a worthy competitor to the Tortuga Outbreaker laptop backpack.

 Competitor Comparison Table

 - Liters > 35 and 45